 \section{Stirling numbers}

-We cannot resist to present a few more exciting combinatorial objects related to power series.
+We cannot resist presenting a few more exciting combinatorial objects related to power series.
 Since there are literally hundreds of such combinatorial identities, our selection is inevitably biased by personal taste.

 \begin{Def} A \emph{set partition} of $n\in\NN$ is a disjoint union $A_1\mathbin{\dot\cup}\ldots\mathbin{\dot\cup} A_k=\{1,\ldots,n\}$ of non-empty sets $A_i$ in no particular order (we may require $\min A_1<\ldots<\min A_k$ to fix an order).
 The number of set partitions of $n$ is called the $n$-th \emph{Bell number} $b(n)$.
 The number of set partitions of $n$ with exactly $k$ parts is the \emph{Stirling number of the second kind} $\stirr{n}{k}$. {*St2@$\stirr{n}{k}$} In particular, $\stirr{n}{n}=\stirr{n}{1}=n$.
 We set $\stirr{0}{0}=b(0)=1$ describing the empty partition of the empty set. \end{Def}